CleverRaven/Cataclysm-DDA/doc/ITEM_SPAWN.md

 ----

 You can test your item groups in the game:
-- enable the debug menu (use '?' -> '1' to go to the keybindings and bind a key to "Debug menu"),
-- load a game and call the debug menu,
+- load a game and call the debug menu, (If a key isn't bound to the debug menu or you forgot it, use <ESC> -> '1')
-- choose "item spawn debug".
+- choose "Test Item Group".
 - select the item group you want to debug.
 It will spawn items based on that 100 times and count the spawned items.
 They are displayed, sorted by their frequency.
+- You can filter anything in the debug menu using '/'

 ----